Thdub/adi-series-volume-controller/README.md

 ## Quick start

-1. Download the compiled release (or build it, see below) and place `sendmidi.exe` / `receivemidi.exe` next to `ADI Series Volume Controller.exe` (`tray.ico` too, for the custom tray icon — optional, falls back to the default Windows icon otherwise).
+1. Compiled release: extract the downloaded folder and keep it intact (see "Two ways to use this" above).
+Building from source: see "Building from source" below first.
-2. Run it. `config.ini` is created automatically on first launch.
+2. Run the .exe. `config.ini` is created automatically on first launch.
 3. With no hotkeys set, the **Set Hotkeys** wizard opens automatically — press the key/wheel action/remote button for each prompt.
 Left, right and click are required; the extended actions can be skipped if the